 Special Education Transition Incentive Grant Information

 The Special Education Transition Incentive Grant is a categorical aid program created under 2015 Act 55 (the 2015-17 and 2018-19 state biennial budgets) to incentivize positive post school outcomes for students with disabilities.
 The 2016-17 school year was the first year for which aid was paid under this grant program and will be available to districts through the 2020-21 survey year.

-The state law specifies that each district is eligible to earn up to $1,500 beginning with the 2019-20 survey year for each student whose response to the Indicator 14 survey indicates that they met the specified postsecondary education/paid work outcome criteria.
+The state law specifies that each district is eligible to earn up to $1,000 for each student whose response to the Indicator 14 survey indicates that they met the specified postsecondary education/paid work outcome criteria.
 However, the law says that if the state funds are insufficient to cover the full cost of all eligible survey responses, payments to recipients will be prorated.
-In 2018, there were 2986 eligible responses and payments were funded at $1,000 per eligible response. $2,986,000 of the available $3,600,000 was allocated.
+In 2019, there were 3,327 eligible responses and payments were funded at $1,000 per eligible response. $3,327,000 of the available $3,600,000 was allocated.

 Indicator 14 Survey Eligibility

 - The eligible outcomes data are Individuals with Disabilities Education Act (IDEA) Indicator 14 benchmarks gathered one year after a student exits school.

 - Eligible student outcomes include: enrolled in higher education or another postsecondary education or training program, or competitively employed within one year of leaving high school.